 Through her solo series Desire Motor, Graczyk creates tactile intersections of the body with physical material including plants, hair, clothing, space, and objects - found, gifted, made or cheaply acquired.
-The labor of her body moves through physical structures initiated from textural and psychological territories relating to uncertainty, absence, pleasure, connection and aloneness as imagined and embodied in uniquely mapped spatial geometries.
+The labor of her body moves through physical structures initiated from textural and psychological territories relating to the interplay between the imagination and a future where the physical body and our ability to inhabit includes co-creating with the natural world.
+Uncertainty, absence, pleasure, and connection are recurrent themes embedded in the work.

 Be politely strange you tell yourself.